WebOrigami/docs/content/language/comparison.md

 The Origami language runtime itself is written in JavaScript, so types such as numbers, strings, and objects are actually the same as in JavaScript.
 E.g., if you pass an Origami object to a JavaScript function, the value will be a regular JavaScript object.

+Origami does not yet support `...` spreads in function calls.

 ## Lambda functions

 Origami supports JavaScript's lambda function syntax: